-- 13.1 The tenant shall pay the landlord the deposit stated in the rental agreement or, if this has been agreed, have a bank guarantee provided as security for the payment of everything the tenant will owe the landlord under this agreement.
-The landlord will not pay any interest on the deposit.
-The bank guarantee must be provided in accordance with a model made available by the landlord.
-The bank guarantee must always be valid up to at least three months from termination of the rental agreement. - 13.2 The tenant is not entitled to settle the deposit with rent payment or other payment obligations. - 13.3 The landlord undertakes to refund the amount of the deposit to the tenant within fourteen days after the end of the rental agreement, unless: - a. there is damage as referred to in Article 7:218 of the Dutch Civil Code, in which case the landlord will refund the remainder of the deposit, after deduction of demonstrable costs related to the repair of the damage, within thirty days after the end of the rental agreement; - b. the tenant has not (fully) paid the rent due, the additional costs and/or the energy performance fee, in which case the landlord will pay the remainder of the deposit within thirty days after the end of the rental agreement, after deduction from the amount thus owed by the tenant, refunds.
+- 13.1 The Tenant shall pay the Landlord the deposit stated in the rental agreement or, if this has been agreed, have a bank guarantee provided as security for the payment of everything the Tenant will owe the Landlord under this agreement.
+The Landlord will not pay any interest on the deposit.
+The bank guarantee must be provided in accordance with a model made available by the Landlord.
+The bank guarantee must always be valid up to at least three months from termination of the rental agreement. - 13.2 The Tenant is not entitled to settle the deposit with rent payments or other payment obligations. - 13.3 The Landlord undertakes to refund the amount of the deposit to the Tenant within fourteen days after the end of the rental agreement, unless: - a. there is damage as referred to in Article 7:218 of the Dutch Civil Code, in which case the Landlord will refund the remainder of the deposit, after deduction of demonstrable costs related to the repair of the damage, within thirty days after the end of the rental agreement; - b. the Tenant has not (fully) paid the rent due, the additional costs and/or the energy performance fee, in which case the Landlord will pay the remainder of the deposit within thirty days after the end of the rental agreement, after deduction from the amount thus owed by the Tenant, refunds.